bioidiap/bob.devtools/doc/development.rst

 .. note::

     `buildout` by default uses the file `buildout.cfg` but you can specify another file by using -c option.
-In fact for developing packages especially it they need to be developed along with other packages, another file, namely `develop.cfg` is used like following:
+In fact for developing packages especially if they need to be developed along with other packages, another file, namely `develop.cfg` is used like following:

     .. code-block:: sh